5.12. Double Submit Protection¶

 5.12.2.3.1.
 Transaction token check provided by common library¶

-Transaction token check functionality of common library provides @org.terasoluna.gfw.web.token.transaction.TransactionTokenCheck
+Transaction token check functionality of common library provides @org.terasoluna.gfw.web.token.transaction.TransactionTokenCheck annotation to perform the following tasks:

 - Creation of NameSpace for transaction token